Lahiruerandika/AWS-SAA-CheatSheet/Other Services/CloudFormation.md

     - Declarative programming, meaning no need to figure out ordering and orchestration
 - Separation of concerns:
     - We can create as many stacks as we need, example: VPC stack, Network stack, App stack

+## How CloudFormation Works

+- Templates have to be uploaded in S3 and then references in CloudFormation
+- We can edit previous templates.
+We have to reupload a new version of the template to S3
+- Stack are identified by a name
+- Deleting a stack will delete every resource created